v-ca/v-ca/README.md

 ### Hi there 👋

-- 🔭 : I’m currently working on - Bachelor of Science in Data Science (emph.
-Mathematics), Arizona State University, 3.79 GPA
+- 🔭 : I’m currently working on - Master of Science in Applied Data Science, University of Chicago

 - 🌱 : I’m currently learning - Optimization, Statistics, Data Science, Machine Learning, NLP, Computer Vision.
 I'm also working on learning cryptography as a side hustle.